-These policies provide coverage for the most common sheet metal risks.
+These insurance policies cover the most common risks of sheet metal work.

-This policy covers many risks of working with sheet metal, such as a customer injury at your metal shop.
-Bundle with property insurance for savings in a business owner’s policy.
+A general liability policy covers basic third-party risks, such as a customer injury at your metal shop.
+Bundle it with commercial property insurance for savings in a business owner’s policy.

-This policy helps pay for repair or replacement of a sheet metal contractor’s welding equipment and fabrication tools if they are lost, stolen, or damaged.
+This policy helps pay for repair or replacement of a sheet metal contractor’s welding equipment and fabrication tools.
+It's a type of inland marine insurance.